giacomodeconti/arsenal/ubuntu server ip.md

                   via: 10.10.10.2

  ```
-### Please replace the above IP with your IP address and then issue the command below:
+### Please replace the above IP with your IP address and Network Card:

 - Apply settings `sudo netplan apply`